nasa/astrobee/localization/sparse_mapping/build_map.md

 ones from it manually, using the Delete key.

 The images can also be inspected and deleted with ``nvm_visualize``, a tool included with this software.
-See \subpage sparsemapping for details.
+See \ref sparsemapping for details.
 This tool, unlike ``eog``, echoes each image name as it is displayed, which can be useful with image manipulation tasks.